 On our mission to unapologetically build Black political power, we welcome the novice and the knowledgeable, to join a force of Black leaders who are fully committed to leading change that results in liberation and freedom in every area of our lives.
 We center the people most impacted by community problems and give them the tools to identify equitable solutions.

 The Collective is designed for the person who is anxious to channel their anger, frustration and hunger for change, but unsure of where to start, and the person who is shoulder-deep in community involvement.
 Black activists, organizers, clergy, parents, community members, students, campaign operatives, and everyday people — the Collective is for all of us.
 Liberators will learn and grow through in-depth sessions dedicated to healing, social justice training, historical context, government and politics, movement building, and more.

 Liberators will complete the Collective with a solid, life-enriching understanding of what’s at stake and valuable strategies to take action towards relentless power building, liberation, and freedom.
-The inaugural Collective cohort began June 2021 with expert facilitators who guided weekly experiential learning sessions, using a popular education model that is free from judgment and intimidation.
+Collective cohorts will be guided by expert facilitators who provide weekly experiential learning sessions, using a popular education model that is free from judgment and intimidation.